IPAD: Iterative, Parallel, and Diffusion-based Network for Scene Text Recognition: Related Work

 \subsection{Non-Autoregressive Text Recognition}

-Non-autoregressive methods aim to generate the target text in a single iteration or a constant time independent of the text length. \cite{jaderberg2016reading} interprets word recognition as a classification task using CNN, which suffers from scalability issues due to a fixed vocabulary.
+Non-autoregressive methods aim to generate the target text in a single iteration or a constant time independent of the text length.
+Jaderberg et al.~\cite{jaderberg2016reading} interprets word recognition as a classification task using CNN, which suffers from scalability issues due to a fixed vocabulary.
 ViTSTR~\cite{atienza2021vision} adapts the Vision Transformer (ViT)~\cite{dosovitskiy2020image} for scene text recognition, which directly classifies each visual representation learned by the ViT encoder in parallel.
 Many methods treat text recognition as a sequence-to-sequence task, and non-autoregressive decoding generally relies on one of the three major technologies: CTC-based, segmentation-based, and parallel attention-based.
 A majority of the CTC-based methods~\cite{chao2020variational,feng2019textdragon,he2016reading,hu2020gtc,shi2016end,su2017accurate,wang2017gated} utilize a CNN to extract visual features and CTC to transcribe the final text with a short inference time.
 SVTR~\cite{du2022svtr} further enhances this by designing local and global mixing blocks for a ViT-based encoder, capturing more refined visual features for the CTC-based decoder.
 Segmentation-based methods~\cite{liao2019scene,wan2020textscanner,guan2022glyph} regard text recognition as a task of semantic segmentation of characters, and they need additional character-level annotations.

-Parallel attention-based methods have gained widespread attention in various fields, such as neural machine translation~\cite{ghazvininejad2019mask,gu2017non,wang2019non,qian-etal-2021-glancing}, automatic speech recognition~\cite{chan2020imputer,tian2020spike,chi-etal-2021-align} and image caption~\cite{guo2020non}, thanks to their inference speed.
+Parallel attention-based methods have gained widespread attention in various fields, such as neural machine translation~\cite{ghazvininejad2019mask,gu2017non,qian-etal-2021-glancing}, automatic speech recognition~\cite{chan2020imputer,tian2020spike,chi-etal-2021-align} and image caption~\cite{guo2020non}, thanks to their inference speed.
 Many recent non-autoregressive STR methods are grounded in this parallel attention decoder framework.
 However, one significant limitation of the complete one-time parallel decoding methods is that they typically assume each character to be independent.
 This assumption hinders their ability to utilize contextual information during the decoding process, which is especially problematic when recognizing difficult cases.
 Therefore, parallel attention-based scene text recognition methods have introduced various strategies to incorporate linguistic knowledge into their models.

 For instance, SRN~\cite{yu2020towards} and ABINet~\cite{fang2021read} design an independent semantic module following parallel visual attention.
 This arrangement allows the semantic module to learn contextual information and refine initial predictions made by the vision module.
 LevOCR~\cite{da2022levenshtein} further explores the effective fusion of visual and linguistic features.
 However, the decoupled two-stage model structure makes context information limited by the predictions of the parallel visual attention module, and the context information may tend to accumulate errors due to the wrong predictions.
 To circumvent this, VisionLAN~\cite{wang2021two} introduces a visual reasoning module that randomly masks corresponding visual features of characters during training, enabling the implicit learning of linguistic knowledge within vision space.
 Furthermore, MGP-STR~\cite{wang2022multi} includes subword representations to enable multi-granularity prediction.